 KID MOXIE’s tracks are as always, done in her very style and ooze sophistication, which adds to the overall experience.
 This is an excellent effort from Dylan Willoughby.

-‘Lost In Stars’ is released by Dark Sky Covenant Records on 31st March 2017 via https://lostinstars.bandcamp.com/
+‘Lost In Stars’ is released by Dark Sky Covenant Records as a CD and download, available via https://lostinstars.bandcamp.com/album/lost-in-stars

 Text by Monika Izabela Trigwell